 Dr. Thompson says Reedy has probably had the tumor for as long as 20 years and while it is not cancerous, it is dangerous.

 “The tumor is about the size of a large egg.
-It is compressing the hypothalamus and threatening his vision as well as the brain’s blood supply,” said Arun-Angelo Patil, M.D., neurosurgeon at The Nebraska Medical Center.
+It is compressing the hypothalamus and threatening his vision as well as the brain’s blood supply,” said Arun-Angelo Patil, M.D., neurosurgeon at Nebraska Medicine.